OpenCyphal/CETL/README.md

 ## include

 The include directory contains the CETL headers all within a folder, "cetl".
+Types found under "cetl/pfXX" folders and within `cetl::pfxx` namespaces are ["polyfill"](https://en.wikipedia.org/wiki/Polyfill_(programming)) types that adhere to the XX standard.
+For example, `cetl::pf20::span` is a type that adheres, as closely as possible, to the C++20 specification for the `std::span` type.

+> Any type found directly under the cetl folder does *not* adhere to a known standard and is specific only to CETL.

+Also under each "cetl/pfXX" folder will be a "cetlpf.hpp" header.
+These headers enable automatic polyfill behavior but do so by violating certain AUTOSAR-14 rules.
+We recommend using the CETL polyfill types directly in code that adheres to AUTOSAR-14.

 TODO: Once [Issue #12](https://github.com/OpenCyphal-Garage/CETL/issues/12) is complete we'll provide some more info here on how we expect you to take a dependency on CETL.